Former agent in settlement deal with 'Mockingbird' author -lawyer

-NEW YORK The former agent of Harper Lee, the author of "To Kill a Mockingbird," has reached a settlement deal with Lee in her lawsuit claiming that she was tricked into giving away the copyright to her classic 1960 novel, an attorney for the former agent said on Friday.
+NEW YORK, Sept 6 The former agent of Harper Lee, the author of "To Kill a Mockingbird," has reached a settlement deal with Lee in her lawsuit claiming that she was tricked into giving away the copyright to her classic 1960 novel, an attorney for the former agent said on Friday.

-The defence lawyer, Vincent Carissimi, said he expects the entire lawsuit to be dismissed next week, after Lee voluntarily dismissed the two other defendants in the suit.
+The defense lawyer, Vincent Carissimi, said he expects the entire lawsuit to be dismissed next week, after Lee voluntarily dismissed the two other defendants in the suit.

 Papers filed on Thursday in federal court in Manhattan show that Leigh Ann Winick, the wife of Lee's former agent, Samuel Pinkus, and attorney Gerald Posner are no longer defendants in the suit.